kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/container.md

     interface Application

     fun main() {
-        KoraApplication.run { ApplicationGraph.graph() }
+        KoraApplication.run(ApplicationGraph::graph)
     }
     ```

-`KoraApplication.run` boots the container and returns a `RefreshableGraph` (a `Graph` combined with [`Lifecycle`](#component-lifecycle)).
-For a running application you usually do not interact with it directly, but it is useful in tests and advanced flows where
+`KoraApplication.run` has the signature `public static void run(Supplier<ApplicationGraphDraw> supplier)`.
+It builds the graph, logs how long initialization took, registers a shutdown hook that releases the graph,
+and then blocks the calling thread until shutdown.
+If initialization fails, the error is logged and the JVM exits with code `-1`.

-you need to look up a component from the graph or trigger a refresh manually.
+If you need the graph object itself — in tests or in advanced flows where you look up a component or trigger a refresh
+manually — call `ApplicationGraph.graph().init()`, which returns an `InitializedGraph` (a `RefreshableGraph` with
+`init()` and `release()`).

 ### Container lifecycle { #container-lifecycle }